Our current practice boundary which has been in effect since April 2018 is:

 Register as a New Patient

-To register, complete our new patient registration form AND NHS Scotland form - 'Application to Register Permanently with a General Medical Practice' which can be obtained from reception or downloaded from via the links below.
+To register, complete the NHS Scotland form - 'Application to Register Permanently with a General Medical Practice' (Registration - Part 1) and our New Patient Registration Form (Registration - Part 1) which can be obtained from reception or downloaded from via the links below.

 Medical treatment is available from the date of registration.
 Please contact reception for further information.

-If you wish to register with us, you can download the forms below.
-Once both the forms are completed and signed, bring them to the surgery together with two forms of identification - one with a photo and one proving your address.
+If you wish to register with us, please complete the forms below and when both forms are completed, please print and sign then bring them to the surgery together with two forms of identification - one with a photo and one proving your address.

 Please ensure both sections are completed.